What Are Damage Caps In Texas Law?

 In Texas, damage caps limit the amount of money a person can recover for damages in a lawsuit.
 These caps are designed to control the financial burden on both plaintiffs and defendants in costly litigation.
 Texas law divides damage caps into two main categories: economic damages and non-economic damages.

-Understanding how damage caps may impact your claim is important.
+If you’re pursuing pain and suffering damages in Dallas County, TX – or anywhere in the state – understanding how damage caps may impact your claim is important.
 Consulting an experienced attorney can help you navigate these legal limitations and seek fair compensation.

 We stand ready to protect your rights, prove fault, and collect maximum tax-free payment for your injury claims.